rubienr/wacom/README.md

 # Yet another Wacom Tool

 Since the Ubuntu Wacom UI config behaves flaky I decided to do it on my own, relying only on command line and xsetwacom.
-The script will not only work  Ubuntu.
+The script will not only work  Ubuntu but most probably also on a stone-age CentOS.
 All it needs is

 * xsetwacom - mandatory